KennethSee/HarvardX-CS50/README.md

 ### 8. Recover
 Program recovers JPEG images from raw file by scanning through each block of 512 bytes and writing the bytes to the relevant image files.

+### 9. Speller
+Program takes in a textfile and checks for mispelled word according to provided dictionary.
+If the dictionary file is not specified, *large* will be used by default.